 Getting to Puerto Rico

 There are two international airports in Puerto Rico that offer flights to and from major cities in the United States, international destinations, and other Caribbean islands.
 The largest one is the Luis Muñoz Marín International Airport, commonly known as the San Juan airport (SJU), and it is in Isla Verde, near the Carolina district.
-More than 20 airlines, including American, United, Southwest, Spirit, and Frontier fly in and out of this hub with regularly scheduled service.
+More than 20 airlines, including American, United, Southwest, Spirit, and Frontier, fly in and out of this hub regularly.

 - Puerto Rico has daily nonstop flights to major cities throughout the United States.

 - There are nonstop flights available to Miami, Fort Lauderdale, Tampa, Jacksonville, West Palm Beach, Orlando, Charlotte, Philadelphia, Hartford, Washington D.C., Baltimore, Newark, New York (JFK), Boston, Chicago (ORD), Houston, Dallas, Atlanta, Detroit, Minneapolis, Cincinnati, Raleigh-Durham, and Pittsburgh.

 - San Juan is the leading gateway to the Eastern Caribbean.
 Several airlines operate over 100 daily flights to over 20 destinations in the Caribbean.
 Airlines that fly to and from San Juan to the Caribbean include Seaborn, Air Sunshine, Silver Airways, LIAT, JetBlue, Air Century, Tradewind Aviation, Cape Air, Air Antilles, InterCaribbean Airways, Vieques Airlink, and Air Flamenco.